makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "So, good movies, then?"
 Aiden laughed.
 "Maybe we could do a double date or something, sometime.
 A...one-and-a-half date."

-The vixen giggled.
+The vixen grinned.
 "That might be fun.
 Is that something you'd be up for?"

 Aiden hesitated.
 "Down the road, perhaps."